-(d) Funds that invest in senior secured lending, mezzanine financing, as well as more opportunistic debt strategies such as distressed for control.

-(e) Private equity funds that invest in target investments in infrastructure, renewables & energy infrastructure, natural resources, and asset-backed strategies.

-(f) Particular circumstances that influence investment based on the situation, rather than its underlying fundamentals.

-(9) Investments in new and emerging companies are usually classified as venture capital.

-^{} As of the fiscal year ended March 31, 2023, the unfunded commitment amounts include unfunded commitments for three Primary Investment Funds in the Buyout investment category of \$21,883,118, one Primary Investment Fund in the Growth Equity investment category of \$15,400,000 and three Primary Investment Funds in the Venture investment category of \$37,500,000.
-The effective dates of the first capital calls are still to be determined.

-^{} Co-Investments do not have contractual lives and generally terminate after the underlying investment is sold.
+- ^(d) Funds that invest in senior secured lending, mezzanine financing, as well as more opportunistic debt strategies such as distressed for control. - (e) Private equity funds that invest in target investments in infrastructure, renewables & energy infrastructure, natural resources, and asset-backed strategies. - ^(f) Particular circumstances that influence investment based on the situation, rather than its underlying fundamentals. - ^(g) Investments in new and emerging companies are usually classified as venture capital. - As of the period year ended March 31, 2025, the unfunded commitment amounts include unfunded commitments for five Primary Investment Funds in the Buyout investment category of \$99,138,125, one Primary Investment Fund in the Growth Equity investment category of \$41,000,000, one Secondary Investment Fund in the Buyout investment category of \$1,232,700, and one Co-Investment Fund in the Buyout investment category of \$53,921,850.
+The effective dates of the first capital calls are still to be determined. - Co-Investments do not have contractual lives and generally terminate after the underlying investment is sold.
 Years shown above are reflective of the remaining lives of Primary Private Investment Funds and Secondary Private Investment Funds.

+4. SEGMENT REPORTING

+The Master Fund operates through a single operating and reporting segment to achieve its investment objective as reflected in the Feeder Fund's prospectus.
+The Chief Operating Decision Makers ("CODM") are the Master Fund's president, chief financial officer, and senior management at the Investment Manager.
+The CODM assesses the performance and makes operating decisions for the Master Fund primarily based on the Master Fund's changes in net assets resulting from operations.
+In addition to other factors and metrics, the CODM utilizes the Master Fund's net assets, total return, and ratios of net and gross expenses to average net assets as key metrics in reviewing the performance of the Master Fund.
+As the Master Fund's operations comprise a single reporting segment, the segment assets are reflected on the accompanying Consolidated Statement of Assets and Liabilities as "Total assets" and the significant segment expenses are listed on the Consolidated Statement of Operations.

-4. PURCHASES AND SALES OF SECURITIES
+5. PURCHASES AND SALES OF SECURITIES

-Purchases and sales/distributions of securities (excluding short-term and U.S. Government obligations) for the fiscal year ended March 31, 2023 were \$744,951,421 and \$69,125,207, respectively.
+Purchases and sales/distributions of securities (excluding short-term and U.S. Government obligations) for the fiscal year ended March 31, 2025 were \$1,215,836,176 and \$212,039,129, respectively.
 There were no purchases or sales of U.S. Government obligations for the Master Fund.

-5. FOREIGN SECURITIES
+6. FOREIGN SECURITIES